Ricardo Carvalho (footballer, born 1996)

-Ricardo Jorge Gomes Carvalho (born 6 March 1996) is a Portuguese professional footballer who plays for Spanish club UD Almería B as a defender.
+Ricardo Jorge Gomes Carvalho (born 6 March 1996) is a Portuguese professional footballer who plays for AR São Martinho as a defender.

 Career

 Born in Santo Tirso, Carvalho started his career at Vitória de Guimarães in 2007.
 In 2013, he joined Benfica's youth system and was promoted to Benfica B in 2015, but did not play any match.
 In 2016, he returned to Guimarães where he debuted professionally on 9 March, with Vitória Guimarães B in a 2015–16 LigaPro match against UD Oliveirense.

 On 31 August 2018, Carvalho moved abroad for the first time in his career, after agreeing to a contract with Segunda División B side Salamanca CF.